-In this module, you will begin by practicing the basic concepts and methods of calculus including limits, functions, continuity, Taylor series, and Laplace transforms.
+In this module, you will begin by practising the basic concepts and methods of calculus including limits, functions, continuity, Taylor series, and Laplace transforms.
 In the second semester you will move onto more advanced usage of calculus.
 Topics will be based around the calculus of functions of several variables and include partial derivatives, chain rules, the vector operator grad, Lagrange multipliers and multiple integrals.
-This module is taught in two 1-hour lectures per week as well as problem classes and three hour tutorial support per week.
+You will spend two hours in lectures per week combined with problem classes and tutorial support.

-This module introduces you to the methods and practices of linear mathematics that you will need in subsequent modules on your course.
-Complex numbers, vector algebra and matrix algebra are established.
+This module introduces you to the methods and practices of linear mathematics that you will need in subsequent modules on your course, such as complex numbers, vector algebra and matrix algebra.
 You will then expand your knowledge to include vector spaces, linear transformations and inner product spaces through two hours of lectures per week combined with problem classes and tutorial support.

 This module provides an introduction to probability by developing a framework for the logic of uncertainty.
 Random variables and the topics surrounding them will also be introduced.
 You will spend two hours in lectures per week.

 This module offers you the chance to learn about a range of statistical ideas and skills.
 In addition, concepts and techniques for modelling and practical data analysis skills will be taught.
 You will learn to write reports based on these topics which will help you in further studies.
 You will have a combination of lectures, problem classes and workshops totalling around four hours per week.